nvander1/libnik/docs/index.md

-# Welcome to Nik!
+# Welcome to Libnik!

 --------------------

 ## Overview

-Nik is my little C++ library.
+Libnik is my little C++ library.
 Its got some doodads and thingamajigs.

 ## Building